LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ## <a id="scipy_install_libs"></a>How to use other Python Libraries

-**Last Updated**: April 2025

-**Update April 2025**: This article are outdated.
-There is a new and improve [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) (aka Data Library version 2) available now.
-Please see the [Essential Guide to the Data Libraries - Generations of Python library (EDAPI, RDP, RD, LD)](https://developers.lseg.com/en/article-catalog/article/essential-guide-to-the-data-libraries) article for more detail.

 If you are using the libraries that do not come with the jupyter/scipy-notebook Docker image such as the [Plotly Python library ](https://plotly.com/python/), you can install them directly via the notebook shell with both pip and conda/mamba tools.

 Example with pip: